laravel/docs/broadcasting.md

     broadcast(new NewMessage($message))->toOthers();

-You may listen for the presence event via Echo's `listen` method:
+You may listen for the join event via Echo's `listen` method:

-    Echo.presence('chat.' + roomId)
+    Echo.join('chat.' + roomId)
         .here(...)
         .joining(...)
         .leaving(...)